GeloneJT/professional-README-generator-2021/README.md

 ## Description

-To create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+To create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Table of contents